The Mirror (poem): Analogues and literary references

 Mirrors are a common subject of medieval poetry.
 Sometimes the poet asserts the magical nature of mirrors, or is drawn by the insubstantial nature of the reflected image to consider the relationship between the body and the soul.
 Sometimes, as here, the mirror forces him to contemplate the ageing of his own face.
 One classical treatment of the theme, in the Odes of Horace (IV.10), is close enough to Dafydd's to have led the 18th/19th century writer Eliezer Williams to call "The Mirror" a paraphrase of Horace's ode.
 Two lines of Dafydd's poem in which he compares the mirror to the moon and to a lodestone closely parallel two lines attributed in some manuscripts to his friend and fellow-bard Madog Benfras.
 It is not certain which couplet influenced the other, though recent textual criticism suggests that Dafydd's lines were introduced into a corrupt text of Madog's poem, Madog's original being somewhat different.

 Dafydd attributes his plight to a girl whom he compares to the heroine of one of Three Welsh Romances in the Mabinogion.
-The northern manuscripts of the poem give her name as Enid, who appears in Geraint son of Erbin, but the White Book of Hergest manuscripts give it as Luned, heroine of The Lady of the Fountain.
+The northern manuscripts of the poem describe her as a second Enid, who appears in Geraint son of Erbin, but the White Book of Hergest manuscripts compare her instead to Luned, heroine of The Lady of the Fountain.
 Each of these names appears in several other poems by Dafydd ap Gwilym, used as a standard of comparison for beauty.
 The 1952 edition of Dafydd's works by Thomas Parry opts for the reading Enid, but the 2010 edition by Dafydd Johnston et al. prefers Luned.